-- Crews with coed youth members must function under appropriate co-ed unit policies. - Scouts BSA Troops: Scouts BSA is a single gender program and units must register and paricipate as single-gender units. - Venuring Crews: The venturing program is a co-ed program and units may register and participate as a co-ed crew.
+- Crews with coed youth members must function under appropriate co-ed unit policies. - Scouts BSA Troops: Scouts BSA is a single gender program and units must register and participate as single-gender units.
+The only time that Scouts BSA Troops can attend Northern Tier as a co-ed, is when they have two adult leaders from each troop attending. - Venturing Crews: The venturing program is a co-ed program and units may register and participate as a co-ed crew.
 All youth must have a buddy of the same gender on the crew.

-Crews with female youth are required to provide two adults age 21 and over, at least one of those adults must be a female Advisor.
+Crews with female youth are required to provide two adults aged 21 and over, at least one of those adults must be a female Advisor.
 A female adult is required, even if female youth's father is in attendance.